laminas/laminas-modulemanager/doc/book/zend.module-manager.module-class.md

 ## The MVC "bootstrap" Event

-If you are writing an MVC-oriented module for Zend Framework 2, you may need access to additional parts of the application in your `Module` class such as the instance of `Zend\Mvc\Application` or its registered `ServiceManager` instance.
+If you are writing an MVC-oriented module for Laminas, you may need access to additional parts of the application in your `Module` class such as the instance of `Laminas\Mvc\Application` or its registered `ServiceManager` instance.
 For this, you may utilize the MVC "bootstrap" event.
 The bootstrap event is triggered after the "loadModule.post" event, once *$application-&gt;bootstrap()* is called.